 |

-What is this and what is its significance? |
+What is this and what is its significance?

 Urinary tract disorders are common.
+They occur in a large percentage of the population,

-They occur in a large percentage of the population, are generally mild, and usually have no
+are generally mild, and usually have no significant clinical implications.
+Major

-Major defects are relatively rare.
+defects are relatively rare.

 On each side of the body there is a kidney and a renal pelvis.
+The renal pelvis

-the urine is excreted into the amniotic fluid.
+urine is excreted into the amniotic fluid.

-Dilation of the renal pelvis is defined as an accumulation of excess fluid in these "funnels".
+Dilation of the renal pelvis is defined as an accumulation of excess fluid in these

-This can be seen on ultrasound examination.
+"funnels".
+This can be seen on

-Repeated examinations should be performed to confirm that it is a persistent finding.
+ultrasound examination.
+Repeated examinations should be performed to confirm

-It can arise from a blockage in different parts of the urinary tract, although the cause
+that it is a persistent finding.
+It can arise from a blockage in different parts

-may often not be known.
+of the urinary tract, although the cause may often not be known.

-Several studies have shown that it is possible to grade the degree of dilation as either
+Several studies have shown that it is possible to grade the degree of dilation as

-mild or moderate depending on the week of pregnancy when it is diagnosed.
+either mild or moderate depending on the week of pregnancy when it is diagnosed.

 Mild dilation: